-We will contract or develop a sub-grant with a third party or USGS Cooperative Research Unit to assist with field work involving collection of GPS radio collars, downloading of data, and analysis of the GPS telemetry data.
-We anticipate these costs to be \$35,000 per year, which does not include indirect costs for administrative overhead charges.
-We are assuming overhead charges of 17.5%.
+We will contract or develop a sub-grant with a University to assist with field work involving collection of camera trapping data including downloading of camera data, and analysis of remote sensing information.
+We anticipate these costs to be \$50,000 for the first year of the project, which does not include indirect costs for administrative overhead charges.
+We are assuming overhead charges of 17.5% if using a state University contract system.
+Additionally, we will use contract services for data acquisition and analysis of remote sensing data using best available scientific methods developed by Utah State University and other collaborators.
+Total project costs for all contracted services is estimated to be approximately \$125,000 (see Table 1 for detailed list of project costs).